uw-loci/Flamingo_Control/README.md

 # Flamingo_Control
+Current workflow:
+Run GUI.py
+It will check to see if you have a ZStack.txt file in the workflows folder, if not, it will ask the user to find a workflow file it can use as a template.
+Once the workflow file is acquired, a GUI will let the user double check the settings and make any changes.
+They can then Find Sample to locate the sample, which will proceed from a pre-recorded start point down the Y axis until it finds a "bump" in the fluorescence intensity.
+Pictures of the various MIPs will be stored in the output_png folder, along with an initial brightfield image of the starting point, and a final image of the sample.

  Controlling a Flamingo microscope from Python
  Two main methods to send information
  Commands: Individual instructions, limited, e.g. move X axis position to "value"